navneetsharmaui/discover-twitter-spaces/README.md

 7. The twitter API code is in the `src/routes/api/spaces/index.json.ts` file.
 8. The Sveltekit project is built using `sveltekit vercel adapter` as the application us deployed on the Vercel.

+## Contribution

+The details about how to contribute to this project are available [here](https://github.com/navneetsharmaui/discover-twitter-spaces/blob/master/CONTRIBUTION.md).

 ## 💫 License

 - Code and Contributions have **MIT License**